 Although the Board delegates to management the responsibility for managing the day-to-day affairs of the Corporation, the Board reviews management's performance and effectiveness on an ongoing basis.
 The Board's expectations of management are communicated to management directly and through committees of the Board.
 The Board approves the Corporation's business and operating plans and budgets, which take into account the opportunities and risks of the business.
-The Board also regularly receives reports on the operating and financial results of the Corporation and on other matters such as the COVID-19 response, ESG-related matters, pensions, tax, food, pharmacy and workplace safety, treasury and legal matters.
+The Board also regularly receives reports on the operating and financial results of the Corporation and on other matters such as the COVID-19 response, ESG-related matters, pensions, tax, food, pharmacy and healthcare, workplace safety, technology and security, treasury and legal matters.